-The Healthy Eating / Active Living health need received scores in the middle of the total rankings from CHIC members and was a lower priority in the CHNA process.
+Healthy Eating / Active Living.
+The Healthy Eating / Active Living health need received high scores from CHIC members but was a lower priority in the CHNA process.
+In addition, CHIC members noted that significant investments had already been made.
 The group agreed to incorporate one element of this health need-food security-into the Economic Security emphasis.